 - Body structure – The eyes, ears, and related structures

-The student may also be referred to a Teacher of the Visually Impaired.
+The student may also be referred to as a Teacher of the Visually Impaired.
 The educational team should review the student’s records and make a plan to fit the student’s needs.

 What vision deficits can Occupational Therapists treat?